-Oil and natural gas provided an estimated 66 per cent of US energy needs (37 per cent oil and 29 per cent natural gas).
-Comparatively, coal provided 15 per cent and nuclear provided 9 per cent.
-Renewables provided 10 per cent.
-Regarding non-conventional sources, the EIA projects renewables consumption to continue to grow through to 2040.
+Oil and natural gas provided an estimated 67 per cent of US energy needs (37 per cent oil and 30 per cent natural gas).
+Comparatively, coal provided 13 per cent and nuclear provided 8 per cent.
+Renewables provided 11 per cent.
+Regarding non-conventional sources, the EIA projects renewables consumption to continue to grow through to 2050.

-In 2016, the US consumed an average of 19.6 million barrels per day (bbl/d) of oil.
-Approximately 74 per cent of this consumption was supplied by domestic petroleum.
-The transport sector accounted for 72 per cent of oil consumption, primarily in the form of petrol.
-The industrial sector consumed another 20 per cent for heating, diesel engines and as petrochemical feedstock.
+In 2017, the United States consumed an average of 19.96bbl/d of oil.
+The transport sector accounted for 71 per cent of oil consumption, primarily in the form of petrol.
+The industrial sector consumed another 24 per cent for heating, diesel engines and as petrochemical feedstock.
 Less than 1 per cent of US electric power generation is fuelled by oil.

 US oil production has grown rapidly in recent years.
-At the end of 2017, the US produced 10 million bbl/d for the first time since 1970.
-According to the EIA, US crude oil net imports are expected to decrease from 7.36 million bbl/d in 2016 and 6.71 million bbl/d in 2017 to 5.98 million bbl/d in 2018.
-The EIA projects that the US will become a net energy exporter by 2022.
-In 2017, approximately 33 per cent of US crude oil and petroleum product imports came from members of the Organization of the Petroleum Exporting Countries and 67 per cent came from non-members.
+In 2018, the United States consistently produced record breaking amounts exceeding 10Mmbbl/d in every month except January and has produced more than 11Mmbbl/d over several months.
+According to the EIA, US crude oil net imports experienced sharp declines in 2017 and 2018 (decreases of approximately 21 per cent and 36 per cent year to year).
+The EIA projects that the United States will become a net energy exporter after 2020.
+In 2018, approximately 29 per cent of US crude oil and petroleum product imports came from members of the Organization of the Petroleum Exporting Countries and 71 per cent came from non-members.

-3 Does your country have an overarching policy regarding oil-related activities or a general energy policy?
+3 Does your country have an overarching policy regarding oilrelated activities or a general energy policy?